jaykv/cliffy/docs/schema.md

 # CLI Manifest Schema

-This document describes the schema for the CLI manifest, focusing on the `Command` model and its relationship with `CommandConfig`.
+This document describes the schema for the CLI manifest.

 ## CLIManifest